-Lynn and Wesley Case, of Martin, are pleased to announce the engagement and forthcoming marriage of their daughter, Shauna Marie Case to Jared Allen Harlow, the son of Roy and Sheila Curry Harlow, of Langley.
-Shauna is a 2002 graduate of Allen Central High School, a 2006 graduate of Transylvania University and willi graduate from the University of Kentucky in May 2010 with a M.S. in Communication Disorders.
-Her grandparents are Bill and Darlene Hughes, Berchie Case and the late Andrew Case, all Martin a 2002 graduate of Allen Central High School and 2007 graduate of Eastern Kentucky University, where he completed a B.S. in Criminal Justice.
+Lynn and Wesley Case, of Martin, are pleased to announce the engagement and forthcoming marriage of their daughter,

+2006 graduate of Transylvania University and will graduate from the University of Kentucky in May 2010 with a M.S. in Communication Disorders.
+Her grandparents are Bill and Darlene Hughes, Berchie Case and the late Andrew Case, all

+2007 graduate of Eastern Kentucky University, where he completed a B.S. in Criminal Justice.
 His grandparents are Lois Curry, of Wheelwright, Roy Curry, of Jenkins, and the late Gloria and Roy Harlow, of Wheelwright.

 The wedding ceremony will be held at Graceway United Methodist Church, in Langley, at 2:30 p.m. on Jan.
-2, 2010 with the groom's father, Roy Harlow, of Michallen, Acception will be held at the energy of the completed of the energy of the completed of the energy of the complete of
+2, 2010 with the groom's father, Roy Harlow, officiating.
+A reception will be held at the Jenny Wiley Convention Center immediately following the ceremony.
+After a honeymoon in St. Lucia, Shauna, Jared, and their dog Bailey plan to reside in Allen.
+The gracious custom of an open ceremony will be observed.

-In Memory of Earl Jr. Woods
+In Memory of

+Earl Jr. Woods

+Died

+December 20, 1959

-Died cember 20, 1959 Fifty years ago.
+Fifty years ago.